 - Exfoliate – Pick up a natural sugar scrub and ditch the dead skin.
 While avoiding the face, give your full body the attention it deserves.
 Pick a scrub that is enriched with an array of natural oils that will leave your skin filling smooth and refreshed.
-My go to is Tree Hut’s ‘Tropical Mango Shea Sugar Body Scrub’.
+My go-to is Tree Hut’s ‘Tropical Mango Shea Sugar Body Scrub’.

 THE NIGHT BEFORE YOUR SHOOT:

 - Pass on the wine.
 Alcohol can wreak some major havoc on the skin – even in small quantities.
 While draining vital nutrients, it can leave skin looking dull and dehydrated.
-Drinking can also cause the blood vessels in your eyes to darken and become more prominent, creating an undesired affect in your images.
+Drinking can also cause the blood vessels in your eyes to darken and become more prominent, creating an undesired effect in your images.
 Moral of the story, grab a glass of water instead – and if you need to unwind, try an herbal tea.

-- Sleep is more important than ever – Those 8 hours are a must the night before your photoshoot.
+- Sleep is more important than ever – Those 8 hours are a must the night before your photo shoot.
 A full night of rest will leave you feeling energized and ready for the exciting day ahead, not to mention your skin will be glowing.

 THE DAY OF YOUR SHOOT: